0xKourama/Elbanna-NP-Notes/work/vcenter_security.md

 4. Assign roles to named users or groups
 	1. associate each permission that you give on an object with a named user or group and a predefined role or custom role *Restrict administrator privileges and the use of the administrator role.
 If possible, do not use the anonymous Administrator user.*

+5. Set up PTP or NTP
+	- Set up PTP or NTP for each node in your environment.
+The certificate infrastructure requires an accurate time stamp and does not work correctly if the nodes are out of sync

+# Securing Virtual Machines
+1. Protect the guest operating system
+	- most recent patches
+	- anti-spyware
+	- anti-malware

+2. Disable unnecessary functionality
+	- Remove unnecessary hardware
+	- disable certain features such as:
+		- host-guest filesystem (HGFS)
+		- copy and paste between the virtual machine and a remote console.

+3. Minimize use of the virtual machine console
+	- Users with access to a virtual machine console have access to:
+		1. virtual machine power management
+		2. removable device connectivity controls
+		*As a result, virtual machine console access might allow a malicious attack on a virtual machine.*

+4. Consider UEFI secure boot
+	*ou can configure your virtual machine to use UEFI boot.
+If the operating system supports secure UEFI boot, you can select that option for your VMs for additional security*

+5. Consider Carbon Black Cloud Workload

+# Securing the Virtual Networking Layer
+- virtual network adapters
+- virtual switches
+- distributed virtual switches
+- ports
+- port groups
+*ESXi uses the virtual networking layer to communicate with iSCSI SANs, NAS storage, and so on*

+1. Isolate network traffic
+	- A management network isolates client traffic, command-line interface (CLI) or API traffic, and third-party software traffic from normal traffic.
+	- Ensure that the management network is accessible only by system, network, and security administrators.

+2. Use firewalls to secure virtual network elements
+	- You can open and close firewall ports and secure each element in the virtual network separately
+	- For ESXi hosts, firewall rules associate services with corresponding firewalls and can open and close the firewall according to the status of the service
+	- You can also open ports on vCenter Server instances explicitly
+	- List of VMware products ports: https://ports.vmware.com/

+3. Consider network security policies
+	-  Network security policies provide protection of traffic against MAC address impersonation and unwanted port scanning.
+The security policy of a standard or distributed switch is implemented in Layer 2 (Data Link Layer) of the network protocol stack.
+The three elements of the security policy are promiscuous mode, MAC address changes, and forged transmits

+4. Secure VM networking
+	*Virtual switches and distributed virtual switches provide significant protection when used with other common security practices, such as installing firewalls*

+5. Consider VLANs to protect your environment
+	- You can use VLANs to further protect the VM network or storage configuration
+	- two VMs on the same physical network cannot send packets to or receive packets from each other unless they are on the same VLAN

+6. Secure connections to virtualized storage

+# what are my questions?
+1. what is a distributed virtual switch? what do we use it for?
+2. what is the link between NSX and VCenter?
+3. what is a port group?
+4. what is NVDS?
+5. what are the convenience features that would be annoying if removed for security?
+6.